Trending

 Another alumnus from the 1951 film, Michael Hordern, returns two decades later as the voice of Jacob Marley.

-Producer Richard Williams won an Academy Award for best short subject (animated).
+Producer Richard Williams won an Academy Award for Best Short Subject (animated).
 Chuck Jones, famous for his work as an animator for Warner Bros. and the creator of characters such as Wile E. Coyote, Road Runner, Pepé Le Pew and Marvin the Martian, was the executive producer.

 Scrooge looks back to past events in his life when he could have been kinder and more charitable, a point hammered home by the ghosts of Christmas past, present and future.